This chapter introduces database change management solution in the following sections:

 Selecting a baseline object and specifying "Generate DDL" displays the DDL used to create the object.

 Selecting a baseline version and specifying "Generate DDL" generates the DDL for all objects in the baseline version.
 While an effort is made to create objects in the correct order (for example, creating tables before indexes), the resulting DDL cannot necessarily be executed on a database to create the objects in the baseline version.
 For example, if you capture all the schema objects contained in schema APPL1, then try to execute the baseline version DDL on a database that does not contain User APPL1, the generated DDL will fail to execute.

 Baseline versions are also used with other Database Lifecycle Management Pack applications, such as Compare and Synchronize.
 You can compare a baseline version to a database (or to another baseline version).
 You can also use a baseline version as the source of object definitions in Synchronize, allowing you to re-create the definitions in another database.

 When a baseline contains more than one version, you can examine the differences between the versions.

 To see what has changed between a version and the version that precedes it, select the version and specify "View Changes Since Previous Version."
-The display shows which objects have changed since the previous version (Figure 47-4), which have been added or removed, and which are unchanged.
+The display shows which objects have changed since the previous version, which have been added or removed, and which are unchanged.
 Selecting an object that has changed displays the differences between the object in the two versions.

 To see how an individual object has changed over all the versions of the baseline, select the object and specify "View Version History."
-The display identifies the versions in which the object was initially captured, modified, or dropped as shown in Figure 47-5.
+The display identifies the versions in which the object was initially captured, modified, or dropped.
 From this display, you can compare the definitions of the object in any two baseline versions.

 You can use the export/import baseline functionality for the following: